StNekroman/InversityTS/README.md

 ### Injectors hierarchy example

 There is always `Injector.root` built-in injector, which is global and default if you don't specify else.
-When you need create new injector, you do `const injector = new Injector(Injector.root)` if you want to create child injector
+When you need create new injector, you do `const injector = new Injector("name", Injector.root)` if you want to create child injector
-or `const injector = new Injector()` if you need completely detached injector.
+or `const injector = new Injector("name")` if you need completely detached injector.
 All tokens and instances, which are knowns in parent - will be visible for child injector.
 If injector was asked to create instance for some token - it will immediately return ready-to-use instance, if such exists in internal cache.
 If doesn't exists - we look for definition, if current injector can construct new instance.
 If can - constructs, if cannot - delegates the call to parent injector.